broadinstitute/depmap_omics/README.md

 - Copy number and Mutations (WGS)

 Each:
-- is contained in a jupyter notebook file,
+- can be run in a jupyter notebook file,
 - gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
-- updates the sample TSVs on Terra with path to the files,
+- updates the sample TSVs on Terra with paths to the files,
 - computes the results for each samples by running workflows,
 - downloads the results and postprocesses them with additional local functions,
 - performs QC and uploads them to taiga (internal only).

-__data/__ Contains important information used for processing
+__data/__ Contains important information used for processing, including terra workspace configurations from past quarters

 __src__ Contains the location of function files

 __\*\_pipeline__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows

-__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform
+__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform as well as one-off tasks run by the omics team

 __legacy__ Contains the previous R markdown files that were used as templates for the previous pipeline's post-processing